Laadr/SUNSAL/README.md

 # Sparse unmixing via variable splitting and augmented Lagrangian methods (SUNSAL)

-Translation in Python of the Sparse unmixing via variable splitting and augmented Lagrangian methods to perform spectral unmixing given an endmembers matrix and an hyperspectral image.

 ## Description

 SUNSAL solves the following l2-l1 optimization  problem